-2) A set of plans to suit all codes in all locations or reproduce all code information into the plans.
-For example, a plan that meets code in one location or region may call for things not required in another.
+2) A set of plans that meet codes in one location or region may call for things not required in another region.
 Therefore, it is the responsibility of the purchaser and/or builder to see that all local building codes and zoning requirements are met by making any necessary adjustments to the plans/details.
 Most often this is simply a matter of notations made by the builder.
 Local code references should accompany all plans to see that these codes are met.

-Due to differences in climate from one region to another, it is customary for your contractor to provide HVAC plans.
+5) Due to differences in climate from one region to another, it is customary for your contractor to provide HVAC plans.

-If a sprinkler system is required by your local codes, that design, details and installation plan must be done by someone licensed in your area.
+6) If a sprinkler system is required by your local codes, that design, details and installation plan must be done by someone licensed in your area.
 This is a "specialty" contractor situation that must be obtained locally.

-If an engineers or other professional stamp is required by your building department, it is possible that you will need to have the plans evaluated, supplemented (including any required calculations) and stamped at the local level through an architect or engineer licensed in your state.
+7) If an engineers or other professional stamp is required by your building department, it is possible that you will need to have the plans evaluated, supplemented (including any required calculations) and stamped at the local level through an architect or engineer licensed in your state.
 This is common practice.
 Otherwise it would not be accepted by your building department.
 See your local building official for information.

-Some locations may require energy calculations.
+8) Some locations may require energy calculations.
 This must be obtained locally due to widely varying requirements.
 Much of this can be done through a local review by someone licensed in this area and addressed through basic notations.

-Since we are not familiar with your lot/property, we do not provide site plans with our packages.
+9) Since we are not familiar with your lot/property, we do not provide site plans with our packages.
 This can typically be obtained through your local surveyor.

 In some cases, we can provide additional drawings upon request.
 Anything not listed above will not be included in the standard plan package.